Fish pie is a traditional British dish. Read more about it here. If I were to make this again with more seafood, I'll name it as Fisherman's pie.

 1. Place fish fillets in pan and top with milk.
 Add in spring onions, shallots, bay leaves and black pepper.
 Heat until the side bubbles and lower to the lowest heat, let it simmer for 8 minutes.

 2. Take fish out onto a 9 inch baking dish and break it apart into large flakes.
-Strain milk and discard the rest.
+Strain milk, keep aside and discard the rest.
 (I pick out the shallots and put them onto the fish).
 Cut hard boiled eggs into long quarters and arrange over fish.

 4. Top the pie with mash, making sure the surface is well covered with mash.
 Chop cheddar cheese and sprinkle it over the mash.
 Let pie sit for 1 hour or a few(sitting at room temperature will cause the chopped cheddar slices to melt and spread)